 Officials say Goergen, who in her free time likes roller skating and drawing pictures of anthropomorphic flowers and trees, led an emoji-extortion racket that stretched from her public school in Dommeldange all the way to a private school in Hamm.

-“I’ve seen some naughty kids in my time, but this girl took being bad to whole new level,” said police spokesperson Captain Marco Trausch.
+“I’ve seen some naughty kids in my time, but this girl took being bad to a whole new level,” said police spokesperson Captain Marco Trausch.

 Goergen’s former best friend says that the little girl’s initiation into the criminal underworld started after coercing a shy classmate into exchanging a highly coveted poop emoji for a boring anxious-face emoji.